interledger/open-payments-snippets/README.md

 ### Loading the private key

-When generating the keys for a payment pointer on
-<a href="https://rafiki.money/settings/developer-keys" target="_blank">Rafiki Money Developer Keys section</a>, the
-private key will be automatically downloaded to your machine.
-Please relocate the `private.key` file to the root directory of this repository.
+When you <a href="https://openpayments.dev/snippets/before-you-begin/#obtain-a-public-private-key-pair-and-key-id" target="_blank">get your public-private key pair</a>, the private key is automatically downloaded to your machine.

+Move the `private.key` file to the root directory of this repository.

 Ensure you are at the repository root and execute the following command in your terminal: